Philippines–Singapore relations: Relations

-Then-President Benigno Aquino III's visit to Lucky Plaza, Orchard Road in November 2014.
+President Benigno Aquino III's visit to Lucky Plaza, Orchard Road in November 2014.

 The embassy of the Philippines in Singapore.

 The Philippine-Singapore Business Council is also present as an organization dedicated to the cooperation of the business communities of the two countries.
 The council was launched on 13 October 1994 in Singapore.
 Both Fidel V. Ramos, the President of the Philippines, and Goh Chok Tong, the Prime Minister of Singapore attended the launch.

 Aside from economic relationships, the two countries also agree in improving tourism and security relationships.
 In August 1986, Philippine President Corazon Aquino preferred to travel to Jakarta and Singapore, breaking the tradition that the first overseas visit of the President should always be Washington.
 Singapore Prime Minister Lee Kuan Yew, together with Indonesian President Suharto, suggested to Aquino to avoid reconciliation with the communist insurgents in her country and extend the rights of the bases of the United States in the Philippines.
 During a state visit by Philippine President Gloria Macapagal-Arroyo in Singapore in 2007, she discussed the liberalization of air travel between the two countries to improve tourism.
 She also discussed with Singapore Prime Minister Lee Hsien Loong regarding a status of forces agreement (SOFA) to combat terrorism and transnational crimes.

 In 1995, a planned state visit by the Singaporean Prime Minister was postponed "until a more propitious time" after the execution of Flor Contemplacion.
 The case caused the most profound rift between the two ASEAN countries for more than 25 years.
 Economic relationships between the two countries were also strained.
 Singaporean investments in the Philippines dropped from US$65 million from 1994 to US$3.7 million by 1995.
 Despite this controversy, full diplomatic relationships between the two countries were restored in January of the following year.
 In December 1998, the two countries signed a Philippine-Singapore Action to improve bilateral trade at the ASEAN summit in Hanoi.

 The Lucky Plaza mall in Orchard Road host products and services that are catered for Filipino foreign workers in Singapore.

 In 2013, Singapore is the 4th top trading partner of the Philippines, with $8.22 billion (₱454.97B, S$10.94B) in bilateral trade.
 It was also the sixth top source of visitors, with more than 175,000 in arrivals.
 Singapore is also host to a Filipino community of about 180,000.